Many people enjoy sitting on a cozy couch with their feet up to relax, and sleeping in a similar position could be good for our health.

 An adjustable bed could help ensure your body is positioned in an advantageous position all night long without having to worry about ruining your assistive accessories during the night.
 Further, as we all come in various shapes and sizes, an adjustable bed frame can help you raise your legs to just the right height for your body, allowing you to rest comfortably.

-We suggest the Saatva Solaire as a great adjustable mattress.
-Not only is this mattress compatible with adjustable bases, but users can also adjust its comfort level.
+One adjustable mattress we suggest is the Saatva Solaire.
+Not only is this mattress compatible with adjustable bases, but users can also customize its comfort level.
 The Solaire is equipped with an air chamber that can be modified from 1-50 depending on how firm you want the bed to feel.
-We also suggest the Tempur-Pedic TEMPUR-Adapt for a great adjustable mattress.
+We also suggest the Tempur-Pedic TEMPUR-Adapt for a high quality adjustable mattress.
 This bed is compatible with adjustable power bases, and shoppers can pick from two versions of this bed: a medium-firm all-foam model and a medium-firm hybrid model.

 Use Pillows